x3rAx/svelte-kit-isolated-stores/README.md

 therefore would contain the date of the first request (or more precise the date the module has first been loaded on the server).

+**🔥 In the worst case, this can leak private information of one user to other users! 🔥**

-To achieve the same behaviour as in the Svelte tutorial, you can use `defineStore()` and return a derived store instead of a custom object:
+To achieve the same behaviour as in the Svelte tutorial, you can use `defineStore()` and return a derived store instead of a custom store object:

 ```typescript
 // time.ts